nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+PleaseHireUs data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-AddressBook data are saved as a JSON file `[JAR file location]/data/addressbook.json`.
+PleaseHireUs data are saved as a JSON file `[JAR file location]/data/pleasehireus.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
 </div>

-### Archiving data files `[coming in v2.0]`
+### Archiving data files `[coming in v1.3]`

 _Details coming soon ..._

 --------------------------------------------------------------------------------------------------------------------

-## FAQ
+## 3. FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous PleaseHireUs home folder.

 --------------------------------------------------------------------------------------------------------------------

-## Command summary
+## 4. Command summary

 Action | Format, Examples
 --------|------------------